Running Arch Linux on the Framework Laptop 13

 # Build all (I wouldn't do this, I would initially enter one-by-one and do

 # git log ; makepkg -cCs manually).
-Will result in packages under $PKG_ROOT/Packages.
+Will result in packages under $PKG_ROOT/Repository.

 cd "$PKG_ROOT/Build"